reside-ic/reside-ic.github.io/content/articles/pull-requests.md

 #### Outstanding issues

 * We would benefit from a style guide, probably one per language
+* We would benefit from a code of conduct to maintain the constructive communication we have within the team [RESIDE-11](https://vimc.myjetbrains.com/youtrack/issue/RESIDE-11)
 * It would be nice if we could get TeamCity to report to github and all CI to report to YouTrack
 * It is not clear who should review, and we don't have guidelines for this
 * It's not generally clear when requesting multiple reviewers if *all* should apporove or *any* should approve, and then who should do the merge.
 If requesting multiple reviewers please be clear about what you would like from them